75 Journal Prompts for Trust Issues and Overcoming Them

 Set boundaries and expectations

-Clearly define your boundaries and expectations within the relationship.
-Communicate what you need to feel safe and secure, and encourage your partner to do the same.
-Having a mutual understanding of boundaries can help rebuild trust and establish a sense of security.
+Clearly defining your boundaries and expectations within the relationship is essential.
+Communicate what you need to feel safe and secure, and encourage your partner to share their needs as well.

 Practice forgiveness